AndersonQ/clj-log-parser/README.md

 # a log parser in clojure

-A Clojure app to parse an log file.
+A Clojure app to parse a log file.
 Why?
 Just to play arounnd wit clojure :)

 ## Requirements